-Prerequisite(s)......
-MAT-110, MAT-111
+Prerequisite(s)............
+MAT-111 with a grade of "C" or higher, or acceptable placement score

 MAT-141 Analytical Geometry & Calculus II

 This course includes the following topics: continuation of calculus of one variable, including analytic geometry, techniques of integration, volumes by integration, and other applications; infinite series, including Taylor series and improper integrals.
 Graphing calculator is required.